 You may decide to make couples counseling a regular part of your routine or that you only need a few appointments.
 Be prepared to make a time commitment initially to produce the best result in your relationship.

 Marriage counseling typically involves exploring and understanding your strengths as a couple as well as your goals and shared vision for your relationship.
 A therapy session may focus on practicing a specific skill or exploring a common pattern in your relationship.

 We like to recommend marriage counseling as a preventative step before distance builds between you both.
 It’s natural with any two people that you will have conflicts, communication difficulties, and frustration whether it’s spoken or not.

-Some couples seek marriage counseling right from the beginning, to explore relationship dynamics, cope with outside influences such as parents, trauma, job and career changes or co-parenting and blended family concerns.
+Some couples seek marriage counseling right from the beginning, to explore relationship dynamics, and cope with outside influences such as parents, trauma, job and career changes, or co-parenting and blended family concerns.

 Consider marriage counseling if major decisions need to be made as well.
 It can help you both think through the sides clearly with an outside perspective.